-More information on turnaround facilities can be found on the Road to Zero, Speed and Infrastructure Programme Design Framework page:
+More information on turnaround facilities can be found here:

 3.5kms of flexible median barriers were installed on SH1 Centennial Highway, just north of Wellington, in 2005.
-This was a treacherous piece of road – in the 4 years to 2000 it recorded 8 fatalities, 2 serious injuries and 7 minor crashes.
+This was a treacherous piece of road – in the four years to 2000 it recorded eight fatalities, two serious injuries and seven minor crashes.

-In the four years from 2005 to 2009, following the installation of the flexible median safety barrier and lowering the speed limit to 80kph, there were no fatal and no major injury crashes, and just 3 minor injuries recorded.
+Between 2005 to 2009, following the installation of the flexible median safety barrier and lowering the speed limit to 80kph, there were no fatal and no major injury crashes, and just three minor injuries recorded.